SSWConsulting/SSW.Rules.Content/rules/warn-then-try-calling-them/rule.md

 <!--endintro-->

 ::: greybox
-"Calling in 5 minutes about TimePro."
+"Calling in a minute about TimePro."
 :::
 ::: ok
 OK example - The reason is mentioned
 :::

 ::: greybox
-"Calling in 5 minutes about TimePro.
-See the PBI: \[URL\]"
+"Calling in a minute about TimePro.
+See the PBI: \[URL]"

 or

 "Calling in 5 minutes about TimePro.
-See email subject: \[Email subject\]"
+See email subject: \[Email subject]"
 :::
 ::: good
 Good example - The reason is mentioned and a source is provided